West African Studies

 A microbial metabolic pathways knowledge base

-It has long been known that bacteria such as E. coli, when grown on a carbon-rich food supply in the presence of oxygen would respond in a biphasic fashion, by first growing exponentially, while accumulating acetate in the growth medium to compensate for an overflow of carbon, to abruptly shift to an acetate consuming stage when entering into the stationary phase.
-This process, named the "acetate switch" is the only known metabolic process that parallels entry into stationary phase of growth.
-It is fairly universal, and matches the function of the enzymes in the TCA « cycle »: during exponential growth, the pathway does not cycle, but produces metabolites essentially via oxaloacetate and 2-ketoglutarate production; subsequently, in the respiratory stage, it cycles in the textbook presentation of the TCA cycle to produce protons permitting ATP synthesis and accumulation of energy for future difficult times (often as polyphosphates).
+It has long been known that bacteria such as Escherichia coli, when grown on a carbon-rich diet in the presence of oxygen, respond in a biphasic manner, first growing exponentially, while accumulating acetate in the growth medium to compensate for the excess carbon, and then abruptly switching to an acetate-consuming phase when they enter the stationary phase.
+This process, called the « acetate switch », is the only known metabolic process that parallels consistently the entry into the stationary phase of growth.
+It is fairly universal, and corresponds to the function of the TCA « cycle » enzymes: during exponential growth, the pathway does not cycle, but produces metabolites essentially via the production of oxaloacetate and 2-ketoglutarate; then, in the respiratory phase, it cycles according to the classical TCA cycle presentation to produce protons allowing ATP synthesis and energy accumulation for the hard times to come (often in the form of polyphosphates).

-After discussion with the geochemist Raoul-Marie Couture we wrote an article proposing a detailed scenario whereby some bacteria could synthesise monothioarsenate, a fairly innocuous derivative of arsenic.
+After discussion with the geochemist Raoul-Marie Couture we wrote an article proposing a detailed scenario whereby some bacteria could synthesize monothioarsenate, a fairly innocuous derivative of arsenic.
 The metabolic scenario is hypothetical and fairly wild, of course, but showing that we should explore many biochemical hypotheses before trying to challenge our standard knowledge of the constraints of the law of physics on atoms.
 This paper is published in Environmental Microbiology.
 More about the arsenic nightmare.

-Among the various metabolic functions we have to characterise for Microme are unknown, or unrecognised important functions.
+Among the various metabolic functions we have to characterize for Microme are unknown, or unrecognized important functions.
 We have further identified nanoRNase families that are meant to supply for the degradation of the short leftovers of processive RNases.
 We also note that these enzymes interfere with the regulation of sulfur metabolism (via control of the reduction of sulfate), as well as lipid metabolism (via formation of 4-phosphopantetheine from Coenzyme A).

 This is also an important knowledge for the construction of synthetic cells.